Racketeer Influenced and Corrupt Organizations Act

 This article primarily covers the federal criminal statute, but since 1972, 33 U.S. states and territories have adopted state RICO laws, which although similar, cover additional state crimes and may differ from the federal law and each other in several respects.

 History

 G. Robert Blakey, an adviser to the United States Senate Government Operations Committee, drafted the law under the close supervision of Senator John L. McClellan, the Chairman of the Criminal Law and Procedures Subcommittee of the Senate Judiciary Committee.

 It was signed into law by U.S. President Richard Nixon.
 Prosecutors in the 1970s used it to prosecute the Mafia as well as others who were actively engaged in organized crime.

-In later years, prosecutors have applied the law more broadly.
+In subsequent decades, courts recognized that Congress had drafted the statute broadly, and prosecutors increasingly applied it to a wide range of criminal enterprises, including public corruption, securities fraud, street gangs, and white-collar crime.

 Summary

 Under RICO, a person who has committed "at least two acts of racketeering activity" drawn from a list of 35 crimes (27 federal crimes and eight state crimes) within a 10-year period can be charged with racketeering if such acts are related in one of four specified ways to an enterprise.

 Those found guilty of racketeering can be fined up to $25,000 and sentenced to 20 years in prison per racketeering count.

 In addition, the racketeer must forfeit all ill-gotten gains and interest in any business gained through a pattern of racketeering activity.

 A US Attorney who indicts someone under RICO has the option of seeking a pre-trial restraining order or an injunction to temporarily seize a defendant's assets and prevent the transfer of potentially forfeitable property as well as to require the defendant to put up a performance bond.
 An injunction or performance bond ensures that there is something to seize in the event of a guilty verdict.

 This provision prevented the owners of Mafia-related shell corporations from absconding with assets.
 In many cases, the threat of a RICO indictment can force defendants to plead guilty to lesser charges, in part because the seizure of assets would make it difficult to pay a defense attorney.

 Despite its harsh provisions, a RICO-related charge is considered easy to prove in court because it focuses on patterns of behavior as opposed to criminal acts.